 Ovarian cancer is the deadliest gynecologic cancer with a high mortality rate that has remained unchanged in the past four decades.
-The dismal prognosis of ovarian cancer is in large part due to the acquired resistance to chemotherapy.
-Epithelial ovarian cancer, the most common type of ovarian cancer, is initially responsive to cisplatin therapy.
-The recurrent disease, however, is often refractory to treatment and leads to mortality.
-New strategies to overcome drug resistance are urgently needed in order to reduce the mortality rate of ovarian cancer.
+Epithelial ovarian cancer, the most common type of ovarian cancer, initially responds to cisplatin therapy, but most patients acquire drug resistance and eventually succumb to the disease.
+New strategies to overcome drug resistance are urgently needed to improve prognosis.

 The discovery of small interfering RNA (siRNA) by Fire and Mello in 1998 has provided new avenues of combating resistant cancers.
-Silencing genes that are involved in drug resistance using RNA interference (RNAi) can allow for reversing cisplatin resistance in ovarian cancer.
-Successful treatment of ovarian cancer cells with multidrug resistance (MDR) gene-silencing siRNAs and cisplatin requires the development of novel vehicles that can specifically and effectively deliver cisplatin to cell nuclei and siRNAs to cell cytoplasms, respectively.
-We report here the first use of nanoscale metal-organic frameworks (NMOFs) for the co-delivery of cisplatin and pooled siRNAs to overcome drug re-sistance in ovarian cancer cells.
+Small interfering RNAs ma be able to Silence the genes that are involved in cisplatin resistance.
+But this strategy requires the development of novel vehicles that can specifically and effectively deliver cisplatin to cell nuclei and siRNAs to cell cytoplasms, respectively.
+[WHY?]
+We report here the first use of nanoscale metal-organic frameworks (NMOFs) for the co-delivery of cisplatin and pooled siRNAs.